NickG-Math/Mackey/README.md

 # Mackey
-A project for computing the RO(G) homology of a point
+A project for computing the RO(G) homology of a point.

+The doxygen documention is available here...